 Keep watching for this change.
 Change is the opportunity to grow.

-Strategy is meaningless without tactics.
+Strategy is meaningless without execution.

-Tactics are the steps, the activities, the decisions you make and paths you take to execute on strategy.
+Execution tactics are the steps, the activities, the decisions you make and paths you take to execute on strategy.

 As you work with tactics, think about strategic alignment.
 Make sure your tactics match your strategy.
 If you have a high-price, high-value strategy, make sure your pricing and product offerings match.
 Make sure your messaging, channels, and promotions match.
 That’s strategic alignment.